Biosias/uefi-mkconfig/README.md

 # uefi-mkconfig
-grub-mkconfig inspired script for automatically managing uefi entries for booting linux kernel directly without bootloader.
+grub-mkconfig inspired script for automatically managing uefi entries for booting linux kernel directly without a bootloader.

 ## Kernel auto-discovery

-Script will detect all mounted EFI partitions, scan through them and ADD/DELETE entries depending on what was and was not found.
+Uefi-mkconfig will detect all mounted EFI partitions, scan through them and ADD/DELETE entries depending on what was and was not found.

 If you have multiple EFI partitions, please make sure all of them are mounted.
 If they are not, you **WILL LOSE** all auto-generated entries for EFI files on said unmounted partition.

 Recommended way to do this would be to add them all to `/etc/fstab` to be mounted on boot.

+WARNING: Make sure when creating said EFI partition, its PARTTYPE is set to c12a7328-f81f-11d2-ba4b-00a0c93ec93b or in other words, it needs to have PARTTYPENAME=EFI System.
+You can verify this by running `lsblk -o +PARTTYPE,PARTTYPENAME`

 ## Initramfs auto-discovery